 Half-Day, 6 Hour & Full Day Sightseeing

 Spend a half-day in search of a variety of marine life, including otters, sea lions, seals, whales, orcas, eagles, puffins and other seabirds.
 Of course, the scenery is compelling too, with hidden coves, dramatic waterfalls and impressive glaciers.
-As a small charter operation, the Missing Lynx and Lost Lynx has no set route, so you have flexibility to stay and watch whales breaching or spend a little more time watching the glaciers.
-Ask about custom trips if you have more time, or just want to devote your trip to one activity, like bird watching, whale watching, or photography.
+As a small charter operation, there’s no set route, so you have the flexibility to stay and watch whales breaching or spend a little more time watching the glaciers.

 There are countless places to discover in and around Resurrection Bay.
-Pick one, and the Missing Lynx and Lost Lynx will get you there.
+Pick one, they’ll get you there.
 Book a public use cabin to stay a few days on a remote beach, or get dropped in a secluded area for a day of fall berry picking in spots recommended by your Captain.

 Evening trip?
 Check.
 Quick trip?
 Check.
+Devoting your trip to one activity, like bird watching, whale watching, or photography?
+Check.
 Just give Captain Bixler a call so you can discuss the options.
 He can help you determine just what kind of trip will resonate with your group.

 Winter on Resurrection Bay

-It may be off-season, but the landscape is still beautiful, the soft light is perfect for photography, and wildlife are still abundant.
+It may be off-season, but the landscape is still beautiful, the soft light is perfect for photography, and wildlife is still abundant.
 Half-day cruises (3.5-hours) take you around the Bay and into little coves, where you can check out snowy beaches and enjoy the quiet.
 You may see otters, seals, porpoises, sea lions, mountain goats, sea birds, eagles, waterfowl—and on occasion, maybe even a whale or orca.
 Average temperatures range from the teens into the 40's, but don't let the chilly air scare you away.
-The Missing Lynx and Lost Lynx has a heated cabin to keep you toasty while you cruise through the winter wonderland with a hot drink in hand.
-Other boats take the winter season off, so typically you’re the only ones on the water.
+All boats have a heated cabin to keep you toasty while you cruise through the winter wonderland with a hot drink in hand.
+Most other boats in Seward take the winter season off, so typically you’re the only ones on the water.

 Small group, big fun

-The McClures are the original owners of both boats, and the boats are essentially the same make/model (Lost Lynx is 2018 and Missing is 2016).
-Passengers are happy with the heated cabin, great 360-degree viewing from inside, on-board toilet and comfy seating.
-Safety is top priority, so the vessels are outfitted with all the latest safety gear, above and beyond regulation.
-As a smaller boat, the Missing Lynx and Lost Lynx can pull into areas where larger boats can’t go, but it’s still got a powerful performance, with the capability of getting you out to hot spots at a cruising speed up to 40 knots.
+The McClures are the original owners of all three of their boats, and they’re essentially the same make/model (Wayward Lynx is a 2021, Lost Lynx is 2018 and Missing Lynx is 2016).
+Passengers are happy with the heated cabin, great 360-degree viewing from inside, onboard toilet, and comfy seating.
+Safety is a top priority, so the vessels are outfitted with all the latest safety gear, above and beyond regulation.
+As small boats, they can pull into areas where larger boats can’t go but still have powerful performance, with the capability of getting you out to hot spots at a cruising speed of up to 40 knots.